bsolomon1124/misc/azure/azure_notes.md

 ## Core Cloud Services - Introduction to Azure

-**Azure**: Microsoft's cloud computing platform
+**Azure**: Microsoft's cloud computing platform.

 **Virtualization** separates the tight coupling between hardware and OS using a **[hypervisor](https://en.wikipedia.org/wiki/Hypervisor)**.
-Each true server in a cloud provider's datacenter has a hypervisor.
+Each true server in a cloud provider's data center has a hypervisor.
 The hypervisor emulates a real computer and its CPU.
 A hypervisor can run multiple VMs.

 Tour of Azure services: https://docs.microsoft.com/en-us/learn/modules/welcome-to-azure/3-tour-of-azure-services

 ### Azure Cloud Shell

-**Azure Cloud Shell**: a browser-based command-line experience for managing and developing Azure resources.
+- **Azure Cloud Shell**: a browser-based command-line experience for managing and developing Azure resources
-**Azure CLI**: Azure command-line interface, which is accessible via Cloud Shell or a regular shell.
+- **Azure CLI**: Azure command-line interface, which is accessible via Cloud Shell or a regular shell

 ## Core Cloud Services - Azure architecture and service guarantees

-### Datacenters, Regions, and Geographies
+### Data centers, Regions, and Geographies

-Microsoft Azure is made up of datacenters located around the globe.
-Azure resources use physical equipment located in secure datacenters.
+Microsoft Azure is made up of on-the-ground **data centers** located around the globe.
+Azure resources use physical equipment located in secure data centers.

-The specific datacenters aren't exposed to end users directly; instead, Azure organizes them into regions.
-(You deploy your app to a region, not a datacenter.)
+The specific data centers aren't exposed to end users directly; instead, Azure organizes them into regions.
+(You deploy your app to a region, not a data center.)

-A **region** is a geographical area on the planet containing at least one, but potentially multiple datacenters that are nearby and networked together with a low-latency network.
+A **region** is a geographical area on the planet containing _at least one_, but potentially multiple data centers that are nearby and networked together with a low-latency network.

 ![Azure regions](../imgs/azure-2-regions-large.png)